HackerN64/HackerSM64/README.md

 - Instant warp offset fix (makes the instant warp offset work even when warping to a different area) *
 - haveyourcake, also known as cake screen fix.
 Made by Wiseguy and ported/PR'd by Cheezepin
 - Tree particle fix (Whether a tree uses snow particles or not is decided via the model IDs instead of the course number) *
-- Coordinate overflow fix by falcobuster.
-Your levels will render correctly on console and LLE emulators even when using 2x or 4x bounds, while not hurting anything on HLE plugins. *This is automatic now, you don't have to set WORLD_SCALE manually.*
+- Adjustable world scale.
+You can change the geometry scaling of your level, which allow large levels to render correctly on console and LLE emulators while not hurting anything on HLE plugins.
 - A couple vanilla texture fixes
 - Smoke fix (the smoke texture uses the correct texture format)